haldix/react-stepper-hooks/README.md

 # React Stepper with Hooks

-- horizontal or verical display
+- horizontal or verical display.
-- adjustble number of steps
+- adjustble number of steps which are inserted as props.

 ---